bisturi/bisturi/docs/reference/01_simple_packet_creation.md

 0
 >>> p.payload
 b''
 ```

-Those values come from the defined defaults of Int and Data which are 0 and '' respectively.
+Those values come from the defined defaults for `Int` and `Data`
+which are `0` and `''` respectively.

-Of course, 'my defaults' may be aren't yours, so you can change them per packet instance:
+Of course, *my defaults* may not be yours, so you can change
+them per packet instance:

 ```python
 >>> p = TLP(type=2)